Kentucky Miss Basketball

-The Kentucky "Miss Basketball" honor recognizes the top female athletes of all the time in history high school basketball player in the state of Kentucky.
-Due to Kentucky's status as a culturally rich basketball state, Miss Basketball winners are highly coveted student athletes by colleges throughout the United States.
-Originally, there was only a “Kentucky Mr. Basketball” from 1954 to 1975, until 1976 when they created an award for women as well.
-The reward is presented by The Kentucky Lions Eye Foundation and is given to senior players that have shown exceptional basketball skills.
-In the past 45 years, all but one of these players has gone on to play basketball in college.
-Six of them were drafted into the WNBA.
+The Kentucky Miss Basketball honor recognizes the top female high school basketball player in the state of Kentucky.
+The corresponding male honor, Kentucky Mr. Basketball, was first awarded in 1954, with Kentucky Miss Basketball being created in 1976.
+The award is presented annually by the Kentucky Lions Eye Foundation.

+Over the history of the award, all but one of the honorees has gone on to play basketball in college.
+Six were also drafted into the WNBA.